PCMDI/pcmdi.github.io/software/ESGF/index.md

 # LLNL ESGF-Node

 We are currently experiencing an outage on the <a href="http://esgf-node.llnl.gov/" target="_blank">LLNL-ESGF</a> node.
-Below we offer a number of alternative sites that continue to provide data discovery and download access while the outage persists.
+Below, we offer several alternative sites that continue to provide data discovery and download access while the outage persists.
 &nbsp;

 &nbsp;

 ## Alternative ESGF/CMIP access portals: